 30. The use of timber cladding promotes the sustainable use of renewable materials.
-The design of the building will allow for energy conservation, shelter as well as solar gain from the south.
+The design of the building would allow for energy conservation and solar gain from the south.
 Being of a high density, it makes efficient use of available brownfield land and being located within a settlement it also presents opportunities to minimise car travel.